cschuyle/cschuyle/README.md

 I'm adept at various dialects of SQL, as well as noSQL DBs like Dynamo and Redis.

 I work with streaming data, like Kafka, and appreciate using queues to introduce stability into a system.
 I love Rich Hickey's quote: *If you aren't using queues, use them.
-And if you are, use them more!* He's referring not to external queue products liek Rabbit or Kafka, but rather Clojure's built-in queue mechanism.
-And, I could moention Go's channels in the same breath.
-And Reactive programming provides similar results in terms of using backpressure as a system regulator.
+And if you are, use them more!* He's referring not to external queue products like Rabbit or Kafka, but rather Clojure's built-in queue mechanism (in core.async).
+I could mention Go's channels in the same breath.
+And Reactive programming (like Java's Project Reactor and WebFlux) provides similar results in terms of using backpressure as a system regulator.

 Finally, my **outlook on how to design data models** is inspired by DDD; the Law of Demeter; and in general the principle of loose coupling and interface independence and segregation (one of the SOLID principles).
 I sincerely believe that **simplicity and decoupling** are two of the most important ingredients in quality software.
 And if your AI doesn't know that, maybe you should be in charge of writing code - NOT AI.